rafaelagrc/jorge_word_game/README.md

-# jorge_word_game
+# WHO IS THE JORGE?
-WHO IS THE JORGE?
-Every player gets the same word except Jorge, who needs to try to blend in
+Every player gets the same word except Jorge.
+Jorge has no idea what everyone else is talking about, but he needs to try to blend in.